Student Success

 • The faculty body voted to amend Chapter VII.C of the Faculty Code to require that each syllabus should include a statement of course goals (Fall 2019).
 A Center for Teaching and Learning (CTL) workshop was held for faculty on how to write course goals (Spring 2020).

-• Student Life has developed a Student Life curriculum draft as part of the Community Goal.
+• Student Life developed a Student Life curriculum draft as part of the Community Goal.

-• New Program of reduced fare TriMet passes now available to students
+• Reduced fare TriMet passes are available to students

 • New funding launched to support students wishing to explore areas of interest through job shadowing local alumni and other professionals